 Early Years Foundation Stage

-Education in Nursery 1 is based on the British model, “Early Years Outcomes” of the Early Years Foundation Stage Framework which defines the “Early Learning Goals”.
+Education in Nursery 1 is based on the English Early Years Foundation Stage Framework which sets “Early Learning Goals” for children achieve.
 The EYFS consists of seven areas of learning, three prime areas and four specific areas, and is implemented through the characteristics of effective learning.
 Learning and development is further enhanced by the three themes which underpin the EYFS: A Unique Child, Positive Relationships and Enabling Environments.

-The International Early Years Curriculum (IEYC) is a new research-based curriculum recognising global best practice in early years childhood education and the developmental needs of 2-5 year olds.
-It supports key ares of learning through holistic enquiry and play-based approaches that cover all curriculum areas, including personal, social and emotional development.
+The IEYC is a new research-based curriculum recognising global best practice in early years childhood education and the developmental needs of 2-5 year olds.
+It supports key areas of learning through holistic enquiry and play-based approaches that cover all curriculum areas, including personal, social and emotional development.
 The IEYC is built around eight learning principles which are intrinsically linked to a unique IEYC Process of Learning.
 The Process of Learning captures children´s natural curiosity as a starting point and, within an enabling environment, balances child-initiated and teacher-scaffolded provision.